About the Author of the Blogsite, Not the Author of the Bible::

 2 Samuel 17:1-29 The Book of 2 Samuel [in Smaller Chunks]

-[Also] Ahithophel said to Absalom, Let me choose 12,000 men & I [will go] & pursue after David this night.
-I will come upon him while he is [tired] & weak & will make him afraid & all the people with him will flee.
+[Also,] Ahithophel said to Absalom, Let me now choose 12,000 men & I will [get up] & pursue after David this night.
+And I will come upon him while he is [tired] & weak & will make him afraid & all the people with him shall flee.

-Then Absalon said, Call Hushai, the Archite, now & let us also hear what he says.
-When Hushai [came] to Absalom, Absalom [said,] Ahithophel has [said this].
-Shall we do [what he said]?
-If not, [tell me].
+Then, Absalom said, Call Hushai, the Archite, now & let us [also] hear what he says.
+When Hushai [came] to Absalom, Absalom [said,] Ahithophel has [said this.]
+Shall we do [what he said?]
+If not, [tell me.]

 Hushai said to Absalom, The [advice] Ahithophel has given isn’t good at this time.
-[He continued saying,] You know your father & his men [are] mighty men & [are enraged like] a bear robbed of her [cubs] in the field.
+Hushai said, You know your father & his men [are] mighty men & [are enraged like] a bear robbed of her [cubs] in the field.

 Your father is a man of war & won’t [camp] with the people.
-He is now [hidden] in some pit or other place & it will [happen,] when some of [your men are] overthrown, at [the beginning, so those who] hear it will say, There is a slaughter [of] the people who follow Absalom.
+He is now [hidden] in some pit or other place.
+It will [happen,] when some of [your men are] overthrown, at [the beginning,] that [whoever] hears it will say, There is a slaughter [of] the people [who] follow Absalom.

-So, we can come upon him [where he is hidden] & we will [fall] upon him [like] the dew falls to the ground & he & all his men with him there [will be destroyed] & not 1 [of them will be] left.
+So, we can come upon him [where he is hidden] & we will [fall] upon him [like] the dew falls to the ground & there shall not be left, so much as 1 of him & all his men with him there.

-[Also,] if he has [gone] into a city, then all Israel shall bring ropes to that city & we [drag] it to the river until not 1 small stone is [left unturned & we find him] there.
+[Additionally,] if he has [gone] into a city, then all Israel shall bring ropes to that city & we [drag] it to the river, until not 1 small stone [is left unturned,] [until we find David.]

-Absalom & all the men of Israel said the [advice] of Hushai was better than [Ahithophel’s].
-For the Lord [God] had [planned] to defeat [Ahithophel’s] good [advice, in order that] the Lord might bring [harm] upon Absalom.
+Absalom & all the men of Israel said, The [advice] of Hushai, the Archite, is better than [Ahithophel’s.]
+For the Lord [God] had [planned] to defeat [Ahithophel’s advice, in order] that the Lord might bring [harm] upon Absalom.

-Then, Hushai said to Zadok & to Abiathar, the priests, [This is Ahithophel’s advice to] Absalom & the elders of Israel & [this is my advice].
-Therefore, send quickly & tell David, Don’t [camp tonight] in the plains of the wilderness, but speedily [cross] over; lest the king & all the people with him [are overpowered].
+Then, Hushai said to Zadok & to Abiathar, the priests, [This is Ahithophel’s advice to] Absalom & the elders of Israel & [this is my advice.]
+Therefore, now quickly send & tell David, saying, [Don’t camp & spend]this night in the plains of the wilderness, but speedily [cross] over; lest the king & all the people with him [are overpowered.]

 Now, Jonathan & Ahimaaz stayed by Enrogel; for they [dared] not be seen [coming] into the city & a [woman] went & told them & they went & told king David.

-[Still] a lad saw them & told Absalom, but they both [got] away quickly & came to a man’s house in Bahurim, that had a well in his court [yard] & [they went down in it].
+[Still,] a lad saw them & told Absalom, but they both [got] away quickly & came to a man’s house in Bahurim, [that] had a well in his court [yard, where] they went down [into it.]

 The woman took & spread a covering over the well’s mouth & spread ground corn [on it,] so [that it] wasn’t known.
 When Absalom’s servants came to the woman [at] the house & they said, Where [are] Ahimaaz & Jonathan?

-The woman said to them, They [have] gone over the brook [with] water [in it].
-When they [looked] & couldn’t find them, they returned to Jerusalem.
-After they departed, they came up out of the well.
+The woman said to them, They [have] gone over the brook of water.
+And when they [looked] & couldn’t find them, they returned to Jerusalem.
+It [happened,] that after they departed, they came up out of the well.

-When Ahithophel saw his [advice] wasn’t followed, he saddled his [mule] & arose & [went] home to his house & city & put his household in order & [hung] himself.
+And when Ahithophel saw his [advice] wasn’t followed, he saddled his [mule] & arose & [went] home to his house [in] his city & put his household in order & [hung] himself.
 [He] died & was buried in the [tomb] of his father.

 Then, David came to Mahanaim.
-Absalom with all [his] men of Israel [crossed] over Jordan.
-Absalom made Amasa [the] captain of the [army] instead of Joab.
-Amasa was [Ithra’s] son, an Israelite [who married] Abigail, the daughter of Nahash & [was the] sister of Zeruiah, [that was] Joab’s mother.
+And Absalom with all [his] men of Israel [crossed] over Jordan.
+And Absalom made Amasa [the] captain of the [army] instead of Joab.
+Amasa was [Ithra’s] son, an Israelite [who was intimate with] Abigail, the daughter of Nahash & [was the] sister [of] Zeruiah, [who was] Joab’s mother.

-So, Absalom & Israel [camped] in the land of Gilead.
-When David [came] to Mahanaim, Shobi, the son of Nahash [from] Rabbah, of the children [people] of Ammon; Machir, [Ammiel’s] son, [from] Lodebar & Barzillai, the Gileadite, [from] Rogelim,
+So, Absalom & Israel pched [tents] in the land of Gilead.
+It [happened,] when David [came] to Mahanaim, that Shobi, the son of Nahash [from] Rabbah, of the children [people] of Ammon; Machir, [Ammiel’s] son, [from] Lodebar & Barzillai, the Gileadite, [from] Rogelim,

-Brought beds, basins & [clay containers] & wheat, barley, flour, [dried corn,] beans, lentils & [dried grain,] honey, butter, sheep, [ cheese [from cow’s milk], for David & the people with him to eat.
+Brought beds, [basins & clay containers] & wheat, barley, flour, [dried corn,] beans, lentils & [dried grain,] honey, butter, sheep & cheese [from cow’s milk,] for David & the people [who] were with him, to eat.
 For they said, The people [are] hungry, [tired] & thirsty in the wilderness.

 8/25/2023